MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Connect-MicrosoftTeams.md

 ### -Identity
 Login using managed service identity in the current environment.
 For *-Cs cmdlets, this is supported from version 5.8.1-preview onwards.

+> [!Note]
-**Note**: This is currently only supported in commercial environments.
-Few [cmdlets](/MicrosoftTeams/teams-powershell-application-authentication#cmdlets-supported) that don't support application-based authentication are not supported for this as well.
+> This is currently only supported in commercial environments.
+A few [cmdlets](/MicrosoftTeams/teams-powershell-application-authentication#cmdlets-supported) that don't support application-based authentication are not supported either.

 ```yaml
 Type: SwitchParameter